 These hand pies are made with yeast dough, and they can be either fried or baked.
 Most people enjoy them with a dollop of sour cream or hot sauce for a slight kick, but in my opinion, they are already tasty on their own with creamy mashed potato and juicy meat.

 Pilaf goes by many aliases (pilau, perloo, perlau, etc.) depending on where you live.
-In Russia, the dish is known as plov, a hearty rice dish that remains a perennial favorite from daily to festive meals.
+The dish originated in Uzbekistan, but its popularity has spread to other countries.
+It is known as plov in Russia, a hearty rice dish that remains a perennial favorite from daily to festive meals.

 Kurnik needs no introduction.
 Think of the dish like a chicken pot pie but Russian.
 It makes a dazzling entrance to many festive events, from weddings to religious holidays.
 The filling of kurnik has several layers, which is rather complex.
 But you know, practice makes perfect.